postcss/postcss/README.md

 ### Others

 * [`postcss-class-prefix`] adds a prefix/namespace to class selectors.
-* [`postcss-colorblind`] transforms colors using filters to simulate colorblindness.
 * [`postcss-fakeid`] transforms `#foo` IDs to attribute selectors `[id="foo"]`.
 * [`postcss-flexboxfixer`] unprefixes `-webkit-` only flexbox in legacy CSS.
 * [`postcss-gradientfixer`] unprefixes `-webkit-` only gradients in legacy CSS.